ska-sa/katgpucbf/src/katgpucbf/xbgpu/_katxgpu/README.md

 ### 1.3 Multicast

 All SARAO SPEAD traffic is transmitted as ethernet multicast data.
 Ethernet multicast is not as simple as unicast.
-In general the switches need to be configured to handle multicast data (using an implementation of the PIM protocol for L3 or the IGMP protocol for L2 networks.).
+In general the switches need to be configured to handle multicast data (using the PIM protocol (in SARAO's case) for L3 or the IGMP protocol for L2 networks).
 A receiver also needs to subscribe to multicast data in order for the network to transmit it to the receiver.
 SPEAD2 handles issuing the subscription on the server, the network needs to be configured to propegate these subscriptions correctly.
 Ethernet routes stored in the server OS need to be correctly configured to ensure multicast trafficis being received or transmitted through the correct interface.